Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

 In addition to observations of long-lived radioactive species seen via the spectra of stars throughout galactic evolution, there have also been detections in deep-sea sediments, indicating more recent additions of these elements to the earth.
-While the discussion in~\ref{sec:gce} points to rare strong r-process events in the early galaxy, the latter detections, suggest the same in recent history.
+While the discussion in~\ref{sec:gce} points to rare strong r-process events in the early Galaxy, the latter detections, suggest the same in recent history.
 Long-lived radioactive species can act as witness of recent additions to the solar system, dependent on their half-lives.
 For a review on the signature of radioactive isotopes alive in the early solar system see e.g. \citet{davis14}.
 Two specific isotopes have been utilized in recent years to measure such activities in deep sea sediments.
 One of them, $^{60}$Fe, has a half-life of $2.6\times 10^6$~yr and can indicate recent additions from events occurring up to several million years ago. $^{60}$Fe is produced during the evolution and explosion of massive stars, leading to supernovae \citep{thielemann11,wanajo13,limongi18,thielemann18}.
 It is found in deep-sea sediments which incorporated stellar debris from a nearby explosion about two million years ago \citep{knie04,ludwig16,Wallner:2016,Soerensen.Svensmark.Grae:2017}.
 Such a contribution is consistent with a supernova origin and related occurrence frequencies, witnessing the last nearby event.
-Another isotope utilized, $^{244}$Pu, has a half-life of $8.1\times 10^7$~yr and would contain a collection from quite a number of such supernova events.
-If the strong r~process would take place in every core-collapse supernova from massive stars, about 10$^{-4}$--10$^{-5}$~M$_\odot$ of r-process matter would need to be ejected per event in order to explain the present day solar abundances (see Fig.~\ref{rosswogr}).
-The recent $^{244}$Pu detection \citep{Wallner.Faestermann.ea:2015} is lower than expected from such predictions by two orders of magnitude, suggesting that actinide nucleosynthesis is very rare (permitting substantial decay since the last nearby event).
-This indicates that (regular) core-collapse supernovae did not contribute significantly to the strong r~process in the solar neighborhood for the past few hundred million years.
-Thus, in addition to the inherent problems of (regular) core-collapse supernova models (to be discussed in later sections) to provide conditions required for a strong r~process---also producing the actinides---these observational constraints from nearby events also challenge them as source of main r-process contributions.
-A recent careful study of the origin of the strong r~process with continuous accretion of interstellar dust grains into the inner solar system \cite{hotokezaka15} concluded that the experimental findings \cite{Wallner.Faestermann.ea:2015} are in agreement with an r-process origin from a rare event.
+Another isotope utilized, $^{244}$Pu, has a half-life of $8.1\times 10^7$~yr and would contain a collection from quite a number of contributing events.
+If the strong r-process would take place in every core-collapse supernova from massive stars, about 10$^{-4}$--10$^{-5}$~M$_\odot$ of r-process matter would need to be ejected per event in order to explain the present day solar abundances (see Fig.~\ref{rosswogr}).
+The recent $^{244}$Pu detection~\citep{Wallner.Faestermann.ea:2015} is lower than expected from such predictions by two orders of magnitude, suggesting that considerable actinide nucleosynthesis is very rare (permitting substantial decay since the last nearby event).
+This indicates that (regular) core-collapse supernovae did not contribute significantly to the strong r-process in the solar neighborhood for the past few hundred million years, but does not exclude a weak r-process contribution with very minor Eu production~\citep{Fields.ea:2019,Wallner.Others:2019}.
+Thus, in addition to the inherent problems of (regular) core-collapse supernova models (to be discussed in later sections) to provide conditions required for a strong r-process --- also producing the actinides in solar r-process proportions --- these observational constraints from nearby events also challenge them as source of main r-process contributions.
+A recent careful study of the origin of the strong r-process with continuous accretion of interstellar dust grains into the inner solar system \cite{hotokezaka15} concluded that the experimental findings \cite{Wallner.Faestermann.ea:2015} are in agreement with an r-process origin from a rare event.
 This can explain the $^{244}$Pu existing initially in the very early solar system as well as the low level of more recent additions witnessed in deep-sea sediments over the past few hundred million years.